South Korea prosecution to question Lotte Group chief in graft probe

 SEOUL: South Korean prosecutors said on Thursday they have summoned Lotte Group Chairman Shin Dong-bin for questioning as a witness in an investigation of an influence-peddling scandal that led to the dismissal and arrest of former president Park Geun-hye.

+Lotte has denied allegations that it made improper deals with Park, or those linked to her, for favours.

-(Reporting by Se Young Lee and Christine Kim; Editing by Paul Tait)
+(Reporting by Se Young Lee; additional reporting by Christine Kim; Editing by Paul Tait)

 - Reuters